HumaAltaf5/bright-bytes-food-api/README.md

 - The data for demonstration purposes of the project has been taken from http://www.eatthismuch.com

 ### Extension
-- The DB has a column named allergens and endpoints to get meals that exclude allergens eg peanut can be added.
+- The API can be extended to allow users to specify how many meals they want to split total calories into eg. split 2500 calories across 4 meals.
-- The API can also be extended to display vegan/keto etc meals.
+- The API can be extended to display vegan/keto etc meals.
-- The API can also be extended for users/food bloggers to contribute healthy meals and recipes.
+- The API be extended for users/food bloggers to contribute healthy meals and recipes using Post method.